VaclavElias/stride-website-next/posts/2015-08-13-roadmap-and-survery.md

 Thus hearing the voices of our community is important.
 Please vote on the features and participate to our survey below!

-<h1>Survey</h1>
+## Survey
 We created an online survey that should take around 5mins to complete:

 <a href="https://www.surveymonkey.com/r/paradox-beta" target="_blank" class="readon">Participate to Survey (English)</a>

 <a href="https://www.surveymonkey.com/r/YGD8VYH" target="_blank" class="readon">Participate to Survey (Japanese)</a>

-Since we are constantly refining Xenko roadmap, having your opinion will help a lot to better fit your needs and to make Xenko better!
+Since we are constantly refining Xenko roadmap, having your opinion will help a lot to better fit your needs and to make Xenko better.